DePaul University Research Services > Research Protections > Institutional Review Board (IRB) > Getting Started

 Outside collaborators are not allowed to be listed at Principal Investigators (PIs) on DePaul IRB applications.

-Submit all your protocol materials (i.e., IRB application, consent/information sheet, recruitment materials, measures, scripts, etc.) electronically via email to firstname.lastname@example.org .
-Please send all consent documents, information sheets, and recruitment materials in WORD, so that the IRB can manipulate or edit them, when necessary.
+Submit all your protocol materials (i.e., IRB application, consent/information sheet, recruitment materials, measures, scripts, etc.) via the new online eProtocol portal (see left tab on website) for all new protocols submitted on or after June 1,2020.
+Older protocols reviewed and approved on paper may continue to submit amendments and continuing review reports and final reports electronically via email to firstname.lastname@example.org .
+Please submit all consent documents, information sheets, and recruitment materials in WORD, so that the IRB can manipulate or edit them, when necessary.
+These documents are added to your protocol using the attachment page in the online eProtocol system.
+Please be sure each attached document has a version date in the footer and the file name also has a version date noted.

-Please Note: Student Researchers - Your Faculty Sponsor must review and sign your research application and the IRB must receive the version containing the Faculty Sponsor signature.
+Please Note: Student Researchers - Your Faculty Sponsor must review and electronically sign your research application online in the eProtocol system.
+The online form has instructions for how that process needs to work.

 You should receive notification of review from the IRB within 7-10 business days of the receipt of your protocol.
 However, at times the IRB may take up to 15 business days.
 If you do not hear from the IRB within this time frame contact the office regarding the protocol status at email@example.com .